 Most women know that once they go through menopause that their sleep habits may change.
 Insomnia is an incredibly common symptom in menopause.
 As you’re going through the change of life, problems sleeping can start in perimenopause and extend all the way through menopause.

-Usually once you go through menopause and you’ve been menopausal for a couple years, your sleep patterns adjust to your lower hormones and you’re able to sleep again, but some women in post menopause will continue to have issues with insomnia.
+Usually, once you go through menopause and you’ve been menopausal for a couple of years, your sleep patterns adjust to your lower hormones and you’re able to sleep again, but some women in post-menopause will continue to have issues with insomnia.

 So what’s going on?
 Well, we’ve discussed a lot about how menopause affects your hypothalamus.
 That’s really the issue.
 Your dysfunctional menopausal hypothalamus.

 Being able to sleep through the night or not has to do with how balanced your hypothalamus is.

 Your hypothalamus controls your day-night cycles – your sleep rhythms.
 Your hypothalamus is incredibly sensitive to light.
 It tells your pineal gland when to make melatonin and wakes you up in the morning with bursts of dopamine to turn off prolactin.
 Prolactin is another nocturnal hormone that helps put you into the deepest sleep and triggers your immune system to protect you.